 - Well Done: 160°F

 - Bring the steaks to room temperature before cooking.
-It’ll cook evenly that way.
+This ensures that the steaks cook very evenly every time.

 - Salt the steaks either at least 1 hour prior to cooking, OR right before cooking.
-If you salt it within 1 hour, say 15 minutes prior to cooking, the salt will draw out moisture and it won’t do much good.
+If you salt it within 1 hour, say 15 minutes prior to cooking, the salt will draw out moisture and this will ruin the sear.

 Pan-seared steaks pair well with pretty much anything.
-Here’re some delicious inspiration for you:
+Here’re some delicious inspiration for you that we love to serve on the side:

 - Instant Pot mashed potatoes make an excellent side for these pan-seared steaks.
 You can set everything in the pot and cook the steaks.
 Then finish it off, whiles steaks are resting!

-- Oven roasted vegetables are also great along with a perfect steak.
+- Oven roasted vegetables are also pair perfectly.
 Especially, if you made them in advance as part of your meal prep, then dinner can literally be ready in 25 minutes!

 - Baked steak fries would make this dinner super special!
 It’ll need a little planning ahead, but it’s totally worth it.